wp-plugins/flexible-captcha/readme.txt

 1. Extract the downloaded Zip file.
 2. Upload the 'flexible-captcha' directory to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
+4. Go to the <a href="http://www.jsterup.com/dev/wordpress/plugins/flexible-captcha/documentation">documentation page</a> to see ways to use the captcha.

 == Frequently Asked Questions ==

+Q. What is the shortcode to add captcha to a page?
+A. [FC_captcha_fields]

 == Screenshots ==